-DEQ provides a service via the review and approval of the permit applications, closure and postclosure care plans, environmental monitoring data, and corrective action plans developed to cleanup waste releases.
+DEQ provides a service via the review and approval of the permit applications, closure and postclosure care plans, and corrective action plans developed to cleanup waste releases.

-DEQ's product is the waste permit, including operational requirements, closure plans, monitoring plans, and corrective action plans.
+DEQ's product is the permit, including operational requirements, closure plans, monitoring plans, and corrective action plans.